Холмс, кажется, вы в России...

 Software solutions for insurance have gained popularity in recent years, as they offer a range of benefits to insurance providers and clients.
 Customers get convenient access to insurance services through digital platforms, while insurance providers improve their operational efficiency, reduce costs, and enhance customer satisfaction.
-If you are an insurance business owner, an app will give a competitive advantage and expand your customer base.
+If you are an insurance business owner, a digital transformation will give a competitive advantage and expand your customer base.
 Read more and learn how to create an insurance app with Purrweb.

 An insurance app is a software designed mainly for mobile devices that enable users to manage their insurance policies and claims.
 It allows users to quickly and easily apply for coverage, update policy information, file, and track claims, and communicate with insurance providers.
 Such an app can also offer personalized policy recommendations and access to insurance-related resources.